Saturday, Apr 5, 2014

 Monday, Apr 7, 2014

-Etching: All LevelsJune 3, 2013 to July 15, 2013 — 02:00 PM to 04:00 PM Instructor: Sunghee Park
+Etching: All LevelsApril 7, 2014 to May 12, 2014 — 01:00 PM to 04:00 PM Instructor: Sunghee Park

-Relief Printmaking: WoodcutJune 5, 2013 to July 10, 2013 — 06:00 PM to 09:00 PM Instructor: Joshua Pickens
+Relief Printmaking: WoodcutMay 13, 2014 to June 3, 2014 — 06:00 PM to 09:00 PM Instructor: Joshua Pickens

 Woodcut printmaking dates back to 17th century China and is considered to be the oldest form of printmaking.
 In woodcut, an ink drawing is made on a wood block.
 The artist cuts away uninked areas, leaving inked areas raised.
 Printing ink is applied to the raised surface and a sheet of paper is laid on the block to take an impression by hand or a press.
 Students will learn woodcut relief printmaking techniques including how to create acetone photocopy transfer as well as carving images on to blocks of birch plywood.
-When students have completed cutting and carving their blocks, the group will create multiple editions of prints using their blocks.
+When students have completed cutting and carving their blocks, the group will create multiple editions of their prints.